On the wall-normal velocity variance in canonical wall-bounded turbulence: Discussion

 where the high-$Re$ limit is $B_3 \approx 1.55 \pm 0.1$ and the Reynolds-number dependence can be approximated as

-The finite Reynolds-number dependence in Eq. \eqref{eq:f_Re} should theoretically be the same for the streamwise and spanwise variances assuming the spectrum is isotropic at the Kolmogorov scales \citep{Spalart1988,Perry1990}, with the only difference being a lower constant $C_v$ for the spanwise $v$ component aligned with the spanwise wavenumber $k_y$ \citep{Saddoughi1994}.
+The finite Reynolds-number dependence in Eq. \eqref{Eq4_2} should theoretically be the same for the streamwise and spanwise variances assuming the spectrum is isotropic at the Kolmogorov scales \citep{Spalart1988,Perry1990}, with the only difference being a lower constant $C_v$ for the spanwise $v$ component aligned with the spanwise wavenumber $k_y$ \citep{Saddoughi1994}.

-The revised variance prediction is evaluated for the DNS profiles in Fig. \ref{fig:predictions}(\textit{a}).
-The horizontal lines represent $B_3$ and the profiles are compensated by $f_3(Re_\epsilon)$ in Eq. \eqref{eq:f_Re} to offset the variance ``missing'' due to the finite Reynolds number.
+The revised variance prediction is evaluated for the DNS profiles in Fig. \ref{Fig7}(\textit{a}).
+The horizontal lines represent $B_3$ and the profiles are compensated by $f_3(Re_\epsilon)$ in Eq. \eqref{Eq4_2} to offset the variance ``missing'' due to the finite Reynolds number.
 The compensation leads to an observed collapse of the DNS along $B_3 \approx$ 1.55 in the range $z^+=$ 10 to 100, with discrepancies seen only for the cases with $Re_\tau=$ 180.
+Increases above the predicted value begin near $z/\delta \approx$ 0.5 for every case, consistent with the decrease in $\ell_\epsilon$ observed in Fig. \ref{Fig3}(\textit{b}) and the trends seen in Figs. \ref{Fig5} and \ref{Fig6}.

-While Fig. \ref{fig:predictions}(\textit{a}) indicates promise for the revised $B_3$ and $f_3(Re_\epsilon)$, the profiles also exhibit modest variability at higher $z^+$ positions.
+While Fig. \ref{Fig7}(\textit{a}) indicates promise for the revised $B_3$ and $f_3(Re_\epsilon)$, the profiles also exhibit modest variability at higher $z^+$ positions.
 Specifically, there is a greater decrease in the compensated variance above $z^+=$ 100 with increasing $Re_\tau$.
-The trend is consistent with the spectrum properties in Figs. \ref{fig:peak_trends}(\textit{a,b}).
-The shape of the curves in Fig. \ref{fig:predictions}(\textit{a}) are sensitive to at least two factors: (1) the changing contribution of large-scale energy across the boundary layer, and (2) the choice of the empirically fitted higher-order term in Eq. \eqref{eq:f_Re}.
-A single empirical term is used here due to the modest range of $Re_\epsilon$ in Fig. \ref{fig:cond_variances}(\textit{c}) and the simplistic method employed for separating variance contributions which does not fully isolate the Reynolds-number dependence.
-Expanding Eq. \eqref{eq:f_Re} to include additional terms would require a more sophisticated methodology and a correction that is informed by the shape of the dissipative cutoff.
-The results in Fig. \ref{fig:predictions}(\textit{a}) are therefore considered preliminary evidence in support of Eq. \eqref{eq:pred}, with further tuning improvements left for future research.
+The trend is consistent with the spectrum properties in Figs. \ref{Fig5}(\textit{a,b}).
+The shape of the curves in Fig. \ref{Fig7}(\textit{a}) are sensitive to at least two factors: (1) the changing contribution of large-scale energy across the boundary layer, and (2) the choice of the empirically fitted higher-order term in Eq. \eqref{Eq4_2}.
+A single empirical term is used here due to the modest range of $Re_\epsilon$ in Fig. \ref{Fig6}(\textit{c}) and the simplistic method employed for separating variance contributions which does not fully isolate the Reynolds-number dependence.
+Expanding Eq. \eqref{Eq4_2} to include additional terms would require a more sophisticated methodology and a correction that is informed by the shape of the dissipative cutoff.
+The results in Fig. \ref{Fig7}(\textit{a}) are therefore considered preliminary evidence in support of Eq. \eqref{Eq3_5}, with further tuning improvements left for future research.